Professor of Musculoskeletal Biology

 - Consultant rheumatologist

-She directs the Arthritis Research UK Centre for OA Pathogenesis.
+She directs the Centre for OA Pathogenesis funded by Versus Arthritis.
 Her research interests include pathways that drive mechanosensitive responses in cartilage, the role of the pericellular matrix in determining these responses and how they modulate osteoarthritis in vivo.
-Her work is funded by Arthritis Research UK, MRC and NC3R.
+Her work is funded by Versus Arthritis, MRC, ERC and the Kennedy Trust for Rheumatology Research.
 She continues to be clinically active, running both osteoarthritis clinics and the multidisciplinary Marfan Syndrome clinic.